gbozee/beeola.me/content/blog/git-modules-to-the-rescue/index.md

 ## The solution.
 Irrespective of what solution was proposed, one thing was certain, it shouldn't affect the development setup process.
 Cloning the base repository and running `yarn install` should still pull all the dependencies of the corresponding applications.

 The proposed solution was to get all sub applications as [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 This meant each sub application had its own git repository and could be deployed in isolation.
-As problems occured in a particular application, it was immediately addressed and deployed.
+As problems occurred in a particular application, it was immediately addressed and deployed.
 No more intermediate Docker build step on [Gitlab Pipelines].

 **But then both the marketing pages app and the product application failed to build in isolation**

 The problem was obvious.
-In the case of the [NextJS]() marketing application, the shared ui libary wasn't linked anymore in the `node_modules`.
+In the case of the [NextJS]() marketing application, the shared ui library wasn't linked anymore in the `node_modules`.
 This was what [Yarn Workspaces]() solved by automatically running `yarn link` on all the **packages/sub_applications**.

 The UI Libary needed to be deployed in its own git repository and since [it was possible to install a node package directly from any git repository](), the `package.json` file for the [NextJS]() codebase was updated to look like this